-The native wildflowers and grasses chosen for these planting are indigenous to South Central Indiana and thus are well suited to this climate, soil, and the mammals, birds, and insects that depend on them for survival.
+The native wildflowers and grasses chosen for these plantings are indigenous to south-central Indiana and are well suited to this climate, soil, and the mammals, birds, and insects that depend on them for survival.
 Native wildflowers provide nectar and pollen for a variety of insects, which in turn provide food for birds and small mammals.
 Seeds from native wildflowers and grasses also provide food, while the tall, dense foliage provides safe places to raise young and find winter shelter.

 Restoring our land to its natural state is vital to the long-term survival of wildlife and protecting biodiversity.

 Site Assessment: Identify the site for wet or dry soil type and the amount of sun each day and choose plants adapted to those conditions.
 Decide on the goals for the restoration such as a pollinator garden for bees and butterflies or habitat for birds, mammals, or both.